THE VFA PIONEER HISTORIES PROJECT

 MJC: So, tell me about, as you go along, what portion of your day is spent at this?
 Or portion of your week, and do you have another job, or is this what you do with your time at the time?

-It was about working together with other women, making very difficult and sometimes painful and sometimes angry decisions, because that’s what happens in any group about any subject.
+That’s one example of telling myself the truth when I say I learned so much when I worked in the abortion service; it wasn’t only about abortion.
+It was about working with other women, making very difficult, sometimes painful and sometimes angry decisions, because that’s what happens in any ongoing group, about any important subject.
 And the more volatile and important the subject is, the heavier the discussions and agreements and disagreements are in your mind and in your spirit.
 You know that.
-That was my life for at least a year.
+That was my life from fall of 1970 to fall of 1971 – no other jobs.

-It was pretty clear to us for quite a while, along with other abortion providers, as they’re called these days, that nobody really cared that this was illegal.
-And anybody who was lucky enough to get hooked up with a good abortionist got, okay, that’s lucky.
+It was pretty clear to us for quite a while, along with other abortion providers (as they’re called these days), that nobody really cared that abortion work was illegal, and anybody who did find a good abortionist felt lucky.
+There’s a notable description/explanation given by the cop in the new film.
+It sounds reasonable to me – though we all know that one person’s opinion is never a whole story.

-She was really good, that guard.
-I appreciated her.
-I still appreciate her.
-She took me in to talk to these lawyer guys and they said they had this plan.
-That was, I, because I was a nursing mother, would be taken out downstairs to night court and that they thought because of that, and of course, they didn’t say this, but because I am white, because I was married to a lawyer, because I’m a college graduate, they didn’t say any of that.
-They just talked about being a nursing mother, but I was no fool.
-And they said, “You’re a good bet to get out with low bail, and that means in the morning the other six will get no higher bail than that.”
+She took me to a cell in another section of the lockup, to talk to the lawyers.
+They told me their plan: I, because I was a nursing mother, would be taken downstairs to night court and (they thought) because of that I’d get out for low bail.
+Of course, they didn’t say anything about me being white, being married to a lawyer, being a college graduate; they didn’t say any of that.
+They just talked about being a nursing mother, but I knew those privilege flags would be useful in their presentation to the night court judge.
+They said, “You’re a good bet to get out with low bail, and that means that in the morning the other six can be given no higher bail than that.”
+That was their plan, the scheme.

 MJC: And what nationality or color was that woman?